MALiA Bylaws

 To this end, MALiA shall:

-1. promote access, including bibliographic, electronic, and physical, to the holdings of member libraries;
+1. promote continuing education and the sharing of knowledge among member libraries;

 Section 1